retaildevcrews/aks-secure-baseline-hack-template/docs/HackGuide.md

   - We're working on getting it to work ...
 - Domain / cert
   - Register a TLD in the subscription
-  - Add a wildcard cert
-    - Store in Key Vault
+  - Add a wildcard cert stored in Key Vault
-  - Setup DNS
-    - By default, DNS is locked so the A records can't be deleted
+  - Setup DNS - By default, DNS is locked so the A records can't be deleted
   - We use the `TLD` resource group
 - Consider creating an AAD tenant just for the hack
   - After the hack, use your real tenant